Let’s get started on this Phasmophobia Review.

 Your entire mission in Phasmophobia is to enter the house with the various pieces of ghost hunting equipment you brought with you and figure out what kind of ghost is haunting it.

 Some of these items will help you to figure out where in the location the ghost is mainly located.
-Some will help you detect clues as to what kind of ghost you are dealing with.
-These six clues are: EMF readings that reach level 5, ghost writing, fingerprints, ghost orbs, freezing temperatures, and the Spirit Box.
+Some will help you deal with a haunting.
+Some items will help you gather evidence.
+Basically clues as to what kind of ghost you are dealing with.
+Evidence gathering includes:

 As you explore the house eventually the ghost will get angry and start to ‘hunt’.
 Your flashlight will blink on and off and the doors will all lock.
 You need to hide!